Last Updated on November 30, 2023

 We have all heard the stories about this insurance company denying someone life insurance due to Type 1 diabetes or Type 2 Diabetes, another denying life insurance for a different reason.
 The stories are common, and they vary greatly from company to company.
 If you have been diagnosed with diabetes, you may feel that the same will happen to you – or that the premiums will be entirely out of your price range.

-You will be happy to know that we’ve got some good news for you: diabetics can qualify for affordable life insurance.
+You will be happy to know that we’ve got some good news for you: now you can qualify for affordable life insurance for diabetics.
 Studies have shown that those with diabetes who apply for coverage, are approved with lower rates than they originally imagined.
 We have even written an article that provides tips on saving money on life insurance with diabetes in the past.

 Over the years, diabetes has become more prevalent among the U.S. population.
 In fact, according to the American Diabetes Association, over 30 million Americans have diabetes, as of 2020.
 That is nearly 10% of our population!
 That number does not include the 84 million adults who have prediabetes or gestational diabetes.